 Welcome to AndreaTooley.com!
 I’m so glad you stopped by the blog.
 This space started as a medical school blog in 2012 (formerly known as “A Doctor In The House”) and transitioned into a residency blog, where I shared my passion for health, wellness, and medicine.
 Currently, I am a fellow in ophthalmic plastic surgery in New York City.
 This blog is no longer active, but serves as an archive of my experience in medical school and residency.

-If you are new here, a good recent post recapping pretty much all of last year can be found here.
+If you are new here, a good post recapping things can be found here.

 Here’s a little bit more about me:

 I was born in Sarasota, Florida and lived there until I was fifteen.
-My dad still lives in Sarasota, and I visit him as often as I can.
+My dad still lives in Sarasota, and my husband and I visit often.
 There’s nothing better than sunshine, runs on the beach, and relaxing in the breeze.

-My grandma also lives in Florida, but in Naples.
-She is my total inspiration and the only other doctor in the family.
+My grandmother also lives in Florida, but in Naples.
+She is the only other doctor in the family.
 When she went to Yale medical school over 50 years ago, they didn’t wear gloves in anatomy lab!
 Can you imagine?
 Her stories from residency are incredible.

 In the middle of my sophomore year of high school, my mom, step-dad, and I moved to a beautiful small town in southern Indiana.
 It was in Evansville, Indiana that I first decided to go to medical school and discovered my love for ophthalmology.